mwalbers1/Google-Data-Analytics-capstone/ANALYZE.md

 ![](resources/Activity%20Hours%20Histogram.png)

 The above histogram reveals that most fitness users are active between 2 to 6 hours per day.
-There are close to 200 fitness users who were only active one or less hours on at least one day.
+There are about  200 records in which the active hours is zero or one on a particular day.
 A future SQL query can be used to analyze this group of fitness users

 ![](resources/Sedentary%20Hours%20Histogram.png)

 The above histogram shows that most fitness users are sedentary between eight and twenty four hours a day.
-There are approximately 500 fitness users who were sedentary for at least sixteen hours for one or more days which is concerning since this does not allow for much daily exercise and sleep.
+There are approximately 500 records where sedentary hours is at least sixteen hours for a particular day.

 ![](resources/Sedentary%20and%20Active%20Daily%20Averages.png)